Scholarcy Library Terms of Service

 Structured Content: the total output of the Service, comprising the Verbatim Content and the Scholarcy Results;

-Subscription: your monthly access to the Service (and “Subscription” and “Subscribed” shall be interpreted accordingly);
+Subscription: your access to the Service during the Subscription Term (and “Subscription” and “Subscribed” shall be interpreted accordingly);

 Verbatim Content: the written content contained in the Processed Documents which is processed through the Service without alteration, including the Article Metadata;